DavidDiazGuerra/gpuRIR/README.md

 ## Prerequisites

-* **OS**: It has been tested on GNU/Linux systems (Ubuntu and centOS).
-Please, let me know if you successfully install it on Windows or Mac OSX systems.
+* **OS**: It has been tested on GNU/Linux systems (Ubuntu and centOS) and Windows 10.
+Please, let me know if you successfully install it on Mac OSX systems.

-* **Compilers**: To install the package you will need the [NVIDIA CUDA Toolkit](https://developer.nvidia.com/cuda-downloads) (it has been tested with the release 8.0 but it should work fine with any version including cuRAND) and a C++11 compiler, such as [GCC](https://gcc.gnu.org/).
+* **Compilers**: To install the package you will need the [NVIDIA CUDA Toolkit](https://developer.nvidia.com/cuda-downloads) (it has been tested with the release 8.0 and 10.0 but it should work fine with any version that includes cuRAND) and a C++11 compiler, such as [GCC](https://gcc.gnu.org/) or [MSVC++](https://visualstudio.microsoft.com).

 * **CMake**: Finally, you will need, at least, the version 3.12 of [CMake](https://cmake.org/).
 You can easily get it by `pip install cmake`.